jenkinsci/zap-pipeline-plugin/README.md

 -----

 ## Proxying localhost
 By default Java will not proxy localhost, 127.0.0.1, or any common loopback addresses.
 There is no way to disable this unless you set -Dhttp.nonProxyHosts= (empty).
 This means it's impossible to proxy just localhost without editing project code.
-You can mitigate this by changing your applications host to localhost.localdomain, which isn't checked by Java
+You can mitigate this by changing your applications host to localhost.localdomain, which isn't checked by Java (NOTE: not all OS's have this hostname as a loopback address by default, you may need to add it to your machine's 'hosts' file).

 -----